tiendu/tiendu.github.io/_posts/2025-05-18-being-average-eng.md

 The years disappearing into an online game without being good at it.

+The med school admission.

+Failing the second year.

+Redoing it.

+Reaching halfway through the third year.

 The med school dropout.

 The move to Singapore.

+The master's degree in Ireland.

+The flight back to Vietnam on 1 November 2019.

+The job search that did not become easy just because I had another line on my CV.

+The attempt to return to academia in Korea.

+The decision to leave again when my mom's health declined.

 The ordinary attempts.